Become a Certified Texas Educator

 5. Clinical Teaching or Internship

-During Methods and Managements and Planning, Curriculum, and Assessment courses, candidates will be given information as to how to apply for clinical teaching or the internship.
+During Methods and Managements and Planning, Curriculum, and Assessment courses, candidates will be given information on how to apply for clinical teaching or an internship.

 6. Certification Application

-Once the candidate has completed ALL course work and successfully completed either clinical teaching or a one year internship, he or she must apply for the standard teaching certificate on the SBEC website.
+Once the candidate has completed ALL coursework and clinical teaching or a one-year internship, they must apply for the standard teaching certificate on the SBEC website.
 Once a candidate has completed these items, paid the fee for the certificate, and passed a criminal background check, McMurry will recommend that candidate for certification.

 More Information